lateralblast/bam/README.md

 Search
 ======

-To help with processing infomration, I've added a couple of search function tags.
+To help with processing information, I've added a couple of search function tags.

 The "search" tag with return any references to a term.